Prisma

 Adding Middleware

-The pre-defined queries, mutations, and fields of the resolver factory support adding middleware.
-You can define middleware through the middlewares option:
+The resolver factory’s pre-defined queries, mutations, and fields support middleware.
+You can define it via the middlewares option:

 const postResolver = resolver.of(Post, {